dmontaner/southbank/README.md

 2. Add a column header **`UserId`** in cell A1.
 3. List one allowed user ID per row below the header.

-This will check that the userid is valid before letting the data be written to the spreadsheet.
+This validates the user ID before writing data to the spreadsheet.
-You generate the user ids and keep them confidential.
-Just let the corresponding user know its own.
+Generate the user IDs yourself and share each one only with the corresponding participant.
-If you send the URL with the corresponding org and the user ids to each individual the web page will populate the corresponding fields in the consent form.
+When you include both `org` and `user` in the URL, the consent form fields are pre-filled automatically.

 **If no `Users` sheet exists, all user IDs are accepted.**